OpenEvalProject/evals/manuscripts/elife-82498/v3/manuscript.md

 For all analyses, summary statistics were generated using base functions in R v4.1.
 Where appropriate, p-values were corrected for multiple testing using Benjamini-Hochberg.

 For all 887 journals, we also calculate two new indices: the CRI and the CII.
 Unlike the impact factor, these metrics exclusively quantify citations in point-of-care resources (i.e. UpToDate), rather than overall number of citations in other research publications and thus indirectly assess the presumed impact of any given journal on clinical practice.
-The CRI captures the long-standing impact of the journal over the past decade using a fraction of articles from the journal cited at least once in UpToDate and is defined as:.CRIdecade=Articles Cited in UpToDate in past decadeTotal Articles Ever Published past decade
+The CRI captures the long-standing impact of the journal over the past decade using a fraction of articles from the journal cited at least once in UpToDate and is defined as:

+$$
+CRI_{decade}=\frac{Articles Cited in UpToDate in past decade}{Total Articles Ever Published past decade}
+$$

-Similarly, by using median time-to-citation, the CII captures journal specific trends in time-to-clinical-adoption (i.e. a measure of latency for each journal) that is distinct from the overall impact of the journal, defined as:.CIIdecade=median(date of added citations in past decade−date of publication)
+Similarly, by using median time-to-citation, the CII captures journal specific trends in time-to-clinical-adoption (i.e. a measure of latency for each journal) that is distinct from the overall impact of the journal, defined as:

+$$
+CII_{decade}=median(date of added citations in past decade−date of publication)
+$$